phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-0 : Never use P2P. (always disabled)
+LOC or 0 : Never use P2P (always disabled)

+NVL : Use P2P when GPUs are connected through NVLink

-1 : Use P2P when GPUs are on the same PCI switch.
+PIX or 1 : Use P2P when GPUs are on the same PCI switch.

-2 : Use P2P when GPUs are connected through PCI switches (potentially multiple hops).
+PXB or 2 : Use P2P when GPUs are connected through PCI switches (potentially multiple hops).

-3 : Use P2P when GPUs are on the same PCI root complex, potentially going through the CPU.
+PHB or 3, or 4 : Use P2P when GPUs are on the same NUMA node.
+Traffic will go through the CPU.

-4 : (Since 2.4.7) Use P2P even across PCI root complexes, as long as the GPUs are within the same NUMA node.
-(Before 2.4.7) Use P2P even across PCI root complexes, regardless of whether the GPUs are within the same NUMA node (always enabled).

-5 : Use P2P even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI). (always enabled)
+SYS or 5 : Use P2P betweem NUMA nodes, potentially crossing the SMP interconnect (e.g. QPI/UPI).

-The default value is 3.

 NCCL_SHM_DISABLE
 ----------------